myl7/remark-github-beta-blockquote-admonitions/README.md

 The legacy ones with titles like `**Note**` is also and still supported.
 Use the option `legacyTitle` to enable it.
-Also if you want to update the library without breaking previous code that uses titles `**Note**`, you only need to add the option `legacyTitle: true`, replace `mkdocsConfig` with `mkdocsConfigForLegacyTitle`, and no other changes are required.

 ## Config